 What Is ABA for Autism Therapy?

-Applied Behavior Analysis (ABA) is an approach rooted in behavioral psychology that focuses on observing behavior and using reinforcement strategies to influence future behavior.
-ABA techniques aim to increase behaviors considered desirable and reduce behaviors viewed as undesirable within specific environments.
+Applied Behavior Analysis (ABA) is an approach rooted in behavioral psychology.
+Practitioners observe behavior and use techniques like rewards and consequences to shape future actions.
+ABA aims to increase behaviors seen as desirable and reduce those viewed as undesirable.

-ABA is not a single method, but rather a broad umbrella that includes a variety of structured and naturalistic techniques.
-These approaches differ in intensity, setting, and philosophy, though they share a common focus on behavior modification.
+ABA is not a single method.
+It includes a variety of structured and naturalistic techniques that differ in intensity, setting, and philosophy, but share a common focus on behavior modification.

-It is important to note that ABA for autism therapy is not provided or endorsed by Haven Health & Wellness, and inclusion of this topic is for educational purposes only.
+It is important to note that ABA for autism therapy is not provided or endorsed by Haven Health & Wellness.
+This topic appears here for educational purposes only.

 Common ABA Techniques and Models